* Assistant Professor of Adolescence Education at Brooklyn College

-Priya Parmar is an Assistant Professor of Adolescence Education at Brooklyn College’s School of Education, where she teaches both graduate and undergraduate courses to aspiring teachers.
+Priya Parmar was born on February 23, 1974.
+She is an Assistant Professor of Adolescence Education at Brooklyn College’s School of Education, where she teaches both graduate and undergraduate courses to aspiring teachers.

 Of special interest to Parmar, whose doctoral dissertation was titled “KRS-One Going Against the Grain: A Critical Study of Rap Music as a Postmodern Text,” is rap music.
 She contends that rap is an unappreciated tool for imparting English literacy to young children.
 A 2003 Brooklyn College faculty newsletter reports that Parmar’s scholarly writing “focuses on using hip-hop culture as a tool to increase literacy skills” in elementary and secondary schools.